wiera987/PDFComp/README.md

 ## License

-This project is licensed under the Apache License 2.0 License.
+This project is licensed under the Apache License, Version2.0.